dijkstracula/pwllt/notes.md

 # Hi

-I'm Nathan, I'm a PhD student at UT Austin, studying verification of concurrent and distributed systems.
-Spent a decade in industry as a systems hacker.

-Not a type theorist by trade, but this is still a paper I love!
+I'm Nathan, I study the verification of low-level and distributed systems.
+I'm not really a PL person by trade, and I'm certainly not a type theorist by trade, but this is still a paper I love!

 # Overview